ashwinrayaprolu/dscopy/README.md

 [http://dscopyjs.org](http://dscopyjs.org)

-dscopy.js is an extensive dscopy library for JavaScript and Node.js.
+dscopy.js is an Datasource copy library for JavaScript and Node.js.
-It features a flexible expression parser and offers an integrated solution to work with numbers, big numbers, complex numbers, units, and matrices.
-Powerful and easy to use.
+It features any datasource to any datasource copier.
+This take take any datasource as input and create insert/delete/update statements that can be run on any target datasource

 ## Features

-- Supports numbers, big numbers, complex numbers, fractions, units, strings, arrays, and matrices.
-- Is compatible with JavaScript's built-in dscopy library.
+- Support reading various datasources ,  RDBMS, NoSQL, FTP, FILES
 - Contains a flexible expression parser.
 - Supports chained operations.
 - Comes with a large set of built-in functions and constants.